sellmerfud/optparse/README.markdown

        --file FILE       (Requires an argument)
        --backup[=BACKUP] (Takes an optional argument)

-    The argument for a switch may be joined by and equals sign or may be separated by space:
+    The argument for a switch may be joined by an equals sign or may be separated by space:
         --file=foo.tar == --file foo.tar
         --backup=data.bak == --backup data.bak